Kleiner Perkins: History

 The New York Times has described Kleiner Perkins in 2005 as "perhaps Silicon Valley's most famous venture firm".
 The firm was described by Dealbook in 2009 as "one of Silicon Valley's top venture capital providers", and The Wall Street Journal in 2010 called it one of the "largest and most established" venture capital firms.
 By 2019 it had raised around $9 billion in 19 VC funds and four growth funds.

 In May 2012, Ellen Pao, an employee, sued the firm for gender discrimination in Pao v.
 Kleiner Perkins, which the firm has vigorously denied.
 On 27 March 2015, after a month-long trial, the jury found against Pao on all claims.
 In June 2015, Pao filed an appeal.
 In September 2015, Pao announced she would no longer appeal the jury verdict.

 In September 2018, Kleiner Perkins announced it was spinning out its digital growth team into a new independent firm.
 In January 2019, the firm embarked on a new strategy, rebooting under Hamid and Fushman; and raising US$600 million for its 18th fund, KP XVIII, that same month.
 The firm announced its 19th fund on 31 January 2019; the fund is focused on early stage investments in the "consumer, enterprise, hard tech and fintech" sectors.

 In 2021, the firm raised a new growth fund, Select I, and, in 2022, announced VC funds, Select II and early-stage venture fund KP20.
-In 2024, it launched its 21st VC fund, KP21, along with its sixth growth fund, Select III.
+In 2024, it launched its 21st VC fund, KP21, along with its sixth growth fund, Select III..

+In 2026, Kleiner Perkins announced it had raised $3.5 billion to invest in artificial intelligence startups reshaping industries including software, health care, transportation, and autonomy.